Written by Medicover Team and Medically Reviewed by

 Importance of Treatment

 Treating ringworm at this stage is crucial to prevent further spread and complications.
-Over-the-counter antifungal creams, ointments, or powders can be effective for mild cases.
-However, if the infection is severe or does not improve with over-the-counter treatments, it's important to seek medical advice.
-In such cases, prescription-strength medications, which are stronger and more effective, may be necessary.
+Another antifungal creams, ointments, or powders can be effective for mild cases.
+For those wondering how to cure ringworm quickly, early and consistent treatment is key.
+However, if the infection is severe or does not improve with over-the-counter treatments, seek medical advice.
+Prescription-strength medications may be necessary.

 Advanced Stages of Ringworm